WRITER, FILMMAKER & TEACHER

 He directed the award-winning documentaries Unknown Soldier: Searching For a Father (HBO) and Blood, Sweat & Tears: A Basketball Exorcism.

 He also co-created the original radio drama, Vanishing Point (NPR, XM Radio).
-He is currently building the Highland Park African American History Project — a multimedia oral history of his hometowns black community — which is being funded by the New Jersey Council for the Humanities.
+He is currently building the Highland Park African American History Project — a multimedia oral history of his hometown's black community — which is being funded by the New Jersey Council for the Humanities.
 The Project’s first documentary, Blacked Out, won the Best Youth Film award at the 2018 Harlem International Film Festival.
 Hulme's first feature length horror screenplay, Bagman, is being produced for Lionsgate by Temple Hill Entertainment in 2022, and his original True Crime Horror podcast, No Man's Land, is now available on all podcast platforms.

 Hulme is also an adjunct Professor at Rutgers University, where he teaches Documentary Filmmaking and Digital Storytelling.

 Becker Drane knows exactly how The World works.

 You know the rain we had two weeks ago, or that nightmare you had last night?
 Becker Drane can tell you exactly who or what was responsible because Becker works as a Fixer for The Seems.
 From the Department of Weather to the Department of Time, The Seems is the world-behind-our-World, and it keeps everything running smoothly.